-FDA Rejects Gilead's Rheumatoid Arthritis Drug Over Safety Concerns
+FDA Rejects Gilead's Rheumatoid Arthritis Drug, Filgotinib, Over Safety Concerns

 The U.S. Food and Drug Administration (FDA) issued a Complete Response Letter (CRL) for Gilead Sciences’ New Drug Application (NDA) for filgotinib for moderately to severely active rheumatoid arthritis (RA).